FairShare-TipDistributor/FairShare-TipDistributor.github.io/README.md

+#FairShare - Tip Distributor Web App.
+This is a Full-stack React web app that allows service industry employees to calculate tip allocations.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).